Which Dog Breeds Are Covered by Homeowners Insurance?

 If you can’t thoroughly supervise your child and pet, place the dog in another room to prevent an accidental bite.

 Training your dog immediately is the best way to establish rules and prevent headaches.

 If you encounter issues when training your pup, try looking into behavioral classes or obedience training.

-As with a dog, it is equally important to train your family how to treat a dog by establishing rules right away.
+As with a dog, it is equally important to train your family to treat a dog by establishing rules immediately.

-This means explaining to young ones not to tug on the puppy’s ears and tail, or explaining to loved ones not to feed the pooch any human food.
+This means explaining to young ones not to tug on the puppy’s ears and tail or explaining to loved ones not to feed the puppy any human food.

-In short, you and your family members need to know how to act in order to curb any unwanted behavior and to reward good behavior.
+In short, you and your family need to know how to act to curb unwanted behavior and reward good behavior.

 Protect Yourself With an Umbrella Policy